 - Huawei P40 Pro

 Photographing the milky way is possible if you have the right settings on your phone camera.
-These are my top three phone choices suitable for Astrophotography:
+These are my top seven phone choices with the best capabilities for Astrophotography:

 Location and Composition for Astrophotography